 Sarah is research active within the area of nanotechnology and bioengineering.
-She is a member of the Molecular Biophysics research group, the Biomedical Engineering research group and the Nanobiomaterials and Nanostructures research group.
+She is a member of the Molecular Biophysics research group.

 Sarah Dennison is a Research Associate in the School of Pharmacy and Biomedical Sciences.
 After graduating from University of Wales, Bangor in Environmental Biology in 1999, Sarah undertook postgraduate research in biochemistry/biophysics.
 Sarah has spent the last seven years investigating the biological activity of antimicrobial peptides using an number of techniques such as Langmuir Blodgettry and antimicrobial assays.
 Sarah has produced over 23 publications and 37 conference proceedings from her PhD research and parallel collaborative work.